prometheus-operator/prometheus-operator/Documentation/api.md

 If Prometheus version is &gt;= 2.45.0 and the <code>enforcedKeepDroppedTargets</code> is greater than the <code>keepDroppedTargets</code>, the <code>keepDroppedTargets</code> will be set to <code>enforcedKeepDroppedTargets</code>.
 * Scrape objects with a keepDroppedTargets value less than or equal to enforcedKeepDroppedTargets keep their specific value.
 * Scrape objects with a keepDroppedTargets value greater than enforcedKeepDroppedTargets are set to enforcedKeepDroppedTargets.</p>
+<p>Note that the global limit only applies to scrape objects that don&rsquo;t specify an explicit limit value.
+If you want to enforce a maximum limit for all scrape objects, refer to enforcedKeepDroppedTargets.</p>
 </td>
 </tr>
 <tr>